cosmos-gaians/cosmos-sdk/blog.md

 We chose to implement our smart contracting framework using a Wasm virtual machine because there is already a good ecosystem of tooling around Wasm and this would allow us to use a sophisticated language like Rust.

-Wwe originally explored [Perlin Networks Life](https://github.com/perlin-network/life) as our Wasm VM because it has built-in gas metering code, but we ran into some issues - possibly just due to lack of examples - and switched to [wasmer](https://github.com/wasmerio/wasmer) which was straightforward to work with.
+We originally explored [Perlin Networks Life](https://github.com/perlin-network/life) as our Wasm VM because it has built-in gas metering code, but we ran into some issues - possibly just due to lack of examples - and switched to [wasmer](https://github.com/wasmerio/wasmer) which was straightforward to work with.

 To integrate the Wasm VM with the rest of our Cosmos blockchain we came up with an interesting model where a contract can act like any other account in the blockchain send messages back to the main message router as if the contract were a user that had signed a transaction.
-The messages that a contract sends are sent as the return value of the contract's `main` function and then run after the contract returns so there is no issue of re-entrancy.
+The messages that a contract sends are passed as the return value of the contract's `send` function and then run after the contract returns so there is no issue of re-entrancy.

-In order to know whether a contract has permission to execute a specific action we needed another layer on top of Cosmos's `BaseApp` router.
+To know whether a contract has permission to execute a specific action we needed another layer on top of Cosmos's `BaseApp` router.
 This functionality is handled by the `delegation` module described above which checks if the action can be executed directly by the contract of if this action was delegated by some other account.

-We defined a relatively simple API for smart contracts, that covered our famer/funder/verifier use case.
+We defined a relatively simple API for smart contracts, that covered our farmer/funder/verifier use case.
 This could be expanded as needed in the future, but was kept to the minimal amount of complexity needed to perform the task at hand.

-In order to run a contract, there are three steps:
+To run a contract, there are three steps:

 1. [Upload the smart contract wasm code](https://github.com/cosmos-gaians/cosmos-sdk/blob/hackatom/x/contract/handler.go#L59).
 This is a large chunk (dozens of KB for now, but it can be optimized) and is stored one time, allowing us to instantiate multiple contract instances for a single piece of code without needing to upload that code multiple times.
 2. [Create a contract](https://github.com/cosmos-gaians/cosmos-sdk/blob/hackatom/x/contract/handler.go#L74), which is one instance of the code.
 This creates a new account for this instance.
 It then moves any sent tokens to the contract and calls the `init` method exported by the wasm code.
 3. Once there is a contract instance, you can [call the contract](https://github.com/cosmos-gaians/cosmos-sdk/blob/hackatom/x/contract/handler.go#L83) any number of times, in order to execute the contract logic implemented in its `send` method exported from the Wasm code.

 Both `MsgCreateContract` and `MsgSendContract` take a set of tokens to transfer to the contract, as well as a raw `[]byte` with a contract-specific message.
-This message is known to the client and the Wasm code, but doesn't need to be known to the SDK code, just like Tendermint is agnostic to tx bytes.
+This message is known to the client and the Wasm code, but doesn't need to be known to the SDK code, just like Tendermint is agnostic to transaction bytes.
 For simplicity, we chose to settle on JSON as the serialization format.
 We were all quite happy with this, but other methods could be used in the future.

 ### Looking at an example contract